joalavedra/awesome-base-info/README.md

   to cover your portfolio against onchain risks such as smart contract exploits and oracle failures.

+  - **[Openfort](https://openfort.xyz/)**: Openfort is a wallet abstraction product that allows games to integrate the authenticate, management of private keys, and onchain interactions from a single to use API reference.

 - **[OpenZeppelin Defender](https://openzeppelin.com/defender)**: The secure
   smart contract automation platform for developers.
 Ship Web3 technology faster, safer, and with confidence using OpenZeppelin Defender.